What Does it Take to Be a Bill and Account Collector?

-Career Description Locate and notify customers of delinquent accounts by mail, telephone, or personal visit to solicit payment.
+Job Description: Locate and notify customers of delinquent accounts by mail, telephone, or personal visit to solicit payment.
 Duties include receiving payment and posting amount to customer’s account; preparing statements to credit department if customer fails to respond; initiating repossession proceedings or service disconnection; and keeping records of collection and status of accounts.

-Life As a Bill Collector
+Bill Collector Responsibilities

 - Contact insurance companies to check on status of claims payments and write appeal letters for denial on claims.